utiasDSL/mobile_manipulation_central/README.md

   rosrun controller_manager controller_manager start <controller_name>
   rosrun controller_manager controller_manager stop <controller_name>
   ```
+* The PS4 controller for the Ridgeback can be manually turned off by holding
+  the PS button for about 15 seconds (until the blue light turns off).

 ### Gripper control
 * The gripper typically uses real-time ethernet (Modbus TCP) for communication.